felix-lambert/felix-lambert.github.io/all_collections/_posts/2023-06-20-in-the-defense-of-web-scraping.md

 Naturally, if you follow the news, you might think of incidents involving Cambridge Analytica or similar organizations that scrape social media user data and manipulate public opinion through targeted advertisements and the dissemination of fake news.

 Today, it is evident that web scraping can be used to sell data to governments, industries, advertising companies, or even to influence election outcomes.
 Such practices are undoubtedly harmful, as the ultimate goal is control and manipulation, pushing people to buy or vote for someone who has paid for their support.
-If the sole objective is money, power, and control, the internet will become saturated with advertisements and surveillance.
-In this scenario, the web loses its meaning, and data is merely a tool for controlling people.
-Season 3 of Westworld and Episode 1 of Season 3 of Black Mirror provide fitting examples of the consequences we should strive to avoid.
+If the sole objective is money and power, the internet will become saturated with advertisements and surveillance.

-<p style="text-align:center"><iframe width="100%" height="315" src="https://www.youtube.com/embed/YrpK90bHO2U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

-If the goal is to have a centralized system that monitors everything and data with a single owner, it requires an approach similar to Facebook's, where users provide their data through an authentication system.
-When the technological architecture is designed in this manner, the data belongs exclusively to the company.
-By choosing to place all user-collected data behind an authentication system, the decision is made to retain the data rather than share it with others.
+If the goal is to have a centralized system that monitors everything and data with a single owner, you just need to choose to place all user-collected data behind an authentication system.

 While these concerns are valid, it doesn't mean that web scraping should be entirely condemned.
 It might be worthwhile to reevaluate this practice and explore whether its direction can be changed for the better.